 The owner of the Concord Monitor is the Newspapers of New England, which owns and publishes nine newspapers in Massachusetts and New Hampshire.
 The President and CEO of Newspapers of New England are Aaron Julien.
 The newspaper is funded through a subscription and advertising model.

 Analysis / Bias

-In review, local news is covered through journalists and national news through syndication of the Associated Press.
-There is minimal use of loaded words in headlines and all information is appropriately sourced.
-Editorially, there is a left leaning bias as the paper primarily endorses democrat candidates and the opinion pages slightly favor the left in story selection.
-A factual search reveals they have never failed a fact check.
-In fact, the Concord Monitor is a partner with Politifact covering New Hampshire’s fact checking.
+In review, local news is covered by journalists and national news through syndication of the Associated Press.
+There is minimal use of loaded words in headlines, and all information is appropriately sourced.
+Editorially, there is a left-leaning bias as the paper primarily endorses Democratic candidates, and the opinion pages slightly favor the left in story selection.